felipeespic/matide/README.md

 * Testing this guide and scripts in different platforms.
 * Proposing modifications to this guide to support MacOSx and Windows out of the box.
 * Proposing or asking for enhancements.
+* Proposing an implementation for the **variable explorer**, which is not included in the current version.
 Any of these can be discussed in the **Issues** section.
 You can create a personal fork, and then send a pull request.